 19. Mind Maslow’s hierarchy of needs and motivation model

-Note that before you go to self-actualization and transcendence, you have to satisfy love and esteem needs.
+Note that before you go to self-actualization and transcendence, satisfy love and esteem needs.

 20. Promise that you will do it